CKs-Technology-News/PrivacyTools/README.md

 - [Audius Music](https://audius.co/) – A streaming platform built for all musicians, not just those signed to labels.
 Build a fanbase, share your works in progress, and then publish your completed tracks for all the world to hear.
 - [Brew.fm](https://www.brew.fm/) – An alliance of artists who remix and edit each other's tracks.
 - [Bandcamp](https://bandcamp.com/) – Discover amazing new music and directly support the artists who make it.
 - [Euterpe](https://github.com/ironsmile/euterpe) – Self-hosted music streaming server notes with RESTful API and Web interface.
-Think of it as your very own Spotify!
 - [Funkwhale](https://funkwhale.audio/) – A social platform to enjoy and share music (SoundCloud alternative).
 - [Headset](https://headsetapp.co/) – Headset is a desktop application that turns YouTube into a world class music streaming service.
 - [Jamendo](https://www.jamendo.com/) – A community of free, legal and unlimited music published under Creative Commons licenses.
 Share your music, download your favorite artists!